How Many Petals Does a Lily Have? Demystifying the Petal Structure of This Iconic Flower

 As mentioned above, all species in the genus Lilium can be classified into one of nine divisions.
 Physical characteristics delineate these nine different horticultural divisions by parentage and then by the broad categories of flower aspect (upward-facing, outward-facing, or downward-facing) and flower shapes (trumpet-shaped, bowl-shaped, flat-shaped with just tepal tips recurved, or tepals strongly recurved).

-The Perplexing Petal Structure of Lilies
+The Perplexing Petal Arrangement of Lilies

 • Lily flowers have 3 true petals